 With 2017 here, it’s time to focus on building your annual content calendar.
 We have two fantastic tools to help you get geared up for the year ahead.
 First, we tapped the team at the agency to collect their top content marketing tips and boiled them down here to five simple takeaways.
 The second tool is an annual favorite.
 Each year we release a “Marketing Holidays Calendar” with key dates we, marketers, want to stay proactive around, like Star Wars Day or Peanut Butter Lovers Day.
-Download the PDF here for printing or saving to your desktop.
 Social Media users love these silly holidays.
 Make sure your brand pops up on their feed!

 Now that your wheels are turning with some possible content ideas, lets help you through the year with these five content planning tips below from the pros at Fandom Marketing.

 Tip #1 Establish short and long term goals for the year ahead.

 Setting clear goals can give you a better picture of where you want to be at the end of the year.
 What exactly do you want to accomplish for your brand?
 More likes and followers?
 Growth in traffic from shoppers?
 Capturing client leads?
 Establish a main goal and create a plan on how you will achieve it using content marketing tactics.
 A clear goal in mind will guide the way for content throughout the year.
 For example, if your goal is to gain 500 followers on Instagram, you should be focusing heavily on engaging with hashtags with visual content.
 If it’s to grow sales, you would want to focus on content that drives people to your website that is more product and solution focused.
 Instagram doesn’t link out from photo captions, so it’s not the best traffic driver.

 Tip #2 Look at your previous year’s content for ideas and insights.